 Seeing that his words were well delivered, Lelouch knew that now was the best place to end it for the time being.
 "For now however, I need you to return to your homes and rest.
 Once we begin our new crusade, you will have very few opportunities to be with your friends and families, and though it is my intention for each and every one of you to live through the end of all conflict, some of you may never return.
 Enjoy these last moments of peace, but remain on standby for my next summons."

 He then looked over at Diethard.
-"Colonel Reid."
-Lelouch spoke his rank to show his recognition of it.
+"General Reid," Lelouch spoke his rank to show his recognition of it.
 "I will require you to establish a meeting between myself and the Okinawan government, as we will need their full support in our endeavors.
 As well, you are to organize a public assembly for the announcement of my return."

 Pendragon, Holy Britannian Empire